PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

  -DCMAKE_OSX_DEPLOYMENT_TARGET=10.14 \
  -DLauncher_QT_VERSION_MAJOR=6 \ # if you want to use Qt 6
  -DENABLE_LTO=ON \ # if you want to enable LTO/IPO
+ -DLauncher_BUILD_PLATFORM=macOS
+#-DCMAKE_OSX_ARCHITECTURES="x86_64;arm64" # to build a universal binary (not reccomended for development)
  ..
 make install
 ```

 Remember to replace `/path/to/Qt/` with the actual path.
 For newer Qt installations, it is often in your home directory.
-(For the Homebrew installation, it's likely to be in `/opt/homebrew/opt/qt@5`.
+(For the Homebrew installation, it's likely to be in `/opt/homebrew/opt/qt`.

 **Note:** The final app bundle may not run due to code signing issues, which
 need to be fixed with `codesign -fs -`.